varstr/gomc/README.md

 ##Encoding##
 ###Base Types###
-- For base types, just use strconv no matter what encoding flag you choose when you initializing the client.
+- For base types, just use strconv no matter what encoding flag you choose when initializing the client.
 - For string and byte silce, do nothing.

 ###Complex Types###
 - Two options are available for complex structs and types: ENCODING_GOB/ENCODING_JSON.
 - JSON is faster, but unable to dump some types like map[int]string.
-- Decoding gob is relatively slow, but works for almost anything .(In the worse case, implements GobEncoder and GobDecoder by hand)
+- Decoding gob is relatively slow, but works for almost anything .(In the worse case, implements GobEncoder and GobDecoder by yourself)

 ###Benchmark Detail###
 ```